ocefpaf/python4oceanographers/content/2013-06-17-getting_started_with_ipynb.md

 comments: true
 slug: teaching

-This is just an IPython notebook with exercises and examples.
+(Updating my exercises and examples for IPython Notebook class.
+This post was written in Portuguese.)

-{% notebook python4oceanographers_01.ipynb cells[1:] %}
+{% notebook 2013-06-17-getting_started_with_ipynb.ipynb cells[1:] %}